TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/cluster-health.md

 - Uptime of both the `yb-master` and `yb-tserver` processes, which could indicate a node or process restart.
 - Disk utilization on the various partitions configured on your nodes to ensure the database does not run out of storage.
-- Presence of any internal google logging `FATAL` files, indicating some previous serious failure of Yugabyte.
+- Presence of any internal google logging `FATAL` files, indicating some previous serious failure of ZNbase.
-- Presence of any core files, indicating some previous serious failure of Yugabyte.
+- Presence of any core files, indicating some previous serious failure of ZNbase.
 - Total number of open file descriptors, which if too great, might end up causing problems in normal operation.
 - Connectivity with either `ycqlsh` or `redis-cli`, which could indicate either network connectivity issues in your deployment or server-side issues processing requests.

 This list is not exhaustive, and we are actively working on expanding this!
-Furthermore, we are also working on more tightly integrating with the underlying `Prometheus` server that is bundled with Yugabyte Platform to provide significantly more granular, user-configurable, metrics-based alerting enabled.
+Furthermore, we are also working on more tightly integrating with the underlying `Prometheus` server that is bundled with ZNbase Platform to provide significantly more granular, user-configurable, metrics-based alerting enabled.